 I’d advise that you take this guide as a supplementary experience where you can find out why a team project is essential to success.
 Eventually, when you apply these reasons to your organization and improvise accordingly, you have a win-win situation for years to come.

 As Richard Branson once said, “What matters is working with close friends, people you trust and respect, knowing that if times did turn bad, these would hold together.”

 Richard’s philosophy has always been about thinking and acting outside the box.
-With bigger companies, it is not possible to hire a few close friends and work at that level.
+With bigger companies, hiring a few close friends and working at that level is impossible.
 You have so many different ethnicities working under the same roof.
 If it is a global company, there are different offices situated in different parts of the world.

-However, one of the driving reason behind these organizations of such large magnitude is teamwork.
+However, one of the driving reasons behind these organizations of such large magnitude is teamwork.
 They act like a family when times are tough.
-Teamwork is a panacea-like so many other variables where successful companies operate on a day-to-day basis.
-And that’s why it is dubbed a “fulfilling meaningful experience.”
+Teamwork is a panacea-like so many other variables where successful companies operate daily.
+And that’s why it is dubbed a “fulfilling, meaningful experience.”

 2. A Synergy of Ideas:

 One of the key benefits behind ‘why teamwork is important’ logic is associated with the synergy of ideas.
 You may have heard that famous concept about sharing apples vs. ideas.
 If you have an apple and I have an apple, it will only be one apple at the end of the day.
 But if you have an idea and I have an idea, we will have two ideas over the same thing.

 Working as a team benefits everyone.
 We have extensively written about best mind mapping activities because everyone is involved in sharing ideas for a team project.
 Doing so is important at the start of every project because ideas lead to solutions – and that too from various possible angles that one person cannot possibly think of!

 Working as a team, therefore, not only resolves obstacles but also improves workflow speed.

 3. Workplace Unity: